RichardBean/k4testing/README.md

 If you are familiar with C, you can modify the code slightly to investigate whether any phenomena you observe might be in the realm of ["Surely, this cannot be a coincidence!"](http://codebook.org/codebook_solution.pdf).

+One of the possible explanations for the observed phenomena is the use of the ["Gromark" cipher](https://www.cryptogram.org/downloads/aca.info/ciphers/Gromark.pdf).
+The program "gt.c" provides code to find all possible Gromark primers of base 10, length 5 which could produce the known plaintext "EASTNORTHEAST" and "BERLINCLOCK" at the given positions in the plaintext, with any plain or cipher alphabet.
+The standard ACA "Gromark" cipher limits the plain alphabet to be the "standard" A-Z alphabet.

 ## The presentation file, and related videos

 [Presentation file (HistoCrypt Amsterdam, June 2022)](http://elvumgar.fea.st.user.fm/presentations/2022-06-21%20cryptodiagnosis_of_k4.pdf)